Fredricho/Yoga-Online/README.md

 ### Code Validation

-The site has gone through several test to minimize the risk of unwanted errors.
-All pages has been validated in W3C html Validator and the W3C CSS Validator.
-There were a few minor errors, such as no !DOCTYPE and some , after the test all of the errors were fixed.
+The site has gone through several tests to minimize the risk of unwanted errors.
+All pages have been validated in W3C html Validator and the W3C CSS Validator.
+There were a few minor errors, such as no !DOCTYPE and some, after the test all of the errors, were fixed.
 Images of the result in HTML validator, for each page:

 * ### Home Page
 <img src="readimages/noerrors.png">